-Weighing the merits of premil- and postmil- eschatology with special interest in the Restoration of the House of Abraham, Isaac, and Israel.
-None are beholden to our views as these essays are exploratory. .
+Weighing the merits of premil- and postmil- eschatology with special interest in the Restoration of the House of Abraham, Isaac, and Jacob.
+No particular view is held in rigor since these essays are somewhat exploratory.

 Reading the morning prayer lessons for the First Sunday after Easter, Isaiah 43:5-6 stood out where it says ‘I will bring thy seed from the East and gather from the West; I will say to the North, give up; and to the south, bring back: bring my sons from afar and my daughters from the end of the earth” (v.
 5-6).
 These sort of verses raise flags for Identity students, so I proceeded to my usual 18th-century sources, in this case, mostly the Reverend Thomas Scott for any clues regarding the Restoration of lineal Israel.
 Scott mostly gives an argument for why the verses are best taken in a futurist or ‘spiritual’ rather than historical way.
 Continue reading “Isaiah 43:1-2, v.
 5-7 “Sons Afar””